 - Hospitality, consisting of Gaylord Opryland, Gaylord Palms, Gaylord Texan, Gaylord National, the Inn at Opryland, the AC Hotel, and our investment in the Gaylord Rockies joint venture.
 Marriott manages each of our Gaylord Hotels properties, as well as the Inn at Opryland and the AC Hotel.
 Marriott will manage Gaylord Rockies upon its opening. - Entertainment, consisting of the Grand Ole Opry, the Ryman Auditorium, WSM-AM, our other Nashville attractions and our investment in the Opry City Stage joint venture.
-As a result of the REIT conversion, we own our Entertainment businesses in TRSs, which conduct their business consistent with past practice, except for the management agreements with Marriott for the General Jackson, Wildhorse Saloon and Gaylord Springs discussed above. - Corporate and Other, consisting of our corporate expenses.
+As a result of the REIT conversion, we own our Entertainment businesses in taxable REIT subsidiaries (each such subsidiary a "TRS" and collectively, the "TRSs"), which conduct their business consistent with past practice, except for the management agreements with Marriott for the General Jackson, Wildhorse Saloon and Gaylord Springs discussed above. - Corporate and Other, consisting of our corporate expenses.